cflint/CFLint/README.md

 Quite often there are scenarios in which you would generally want to run a certain set of rules against your code but in specific cases need to ignore an otherwise valid violation.

-A common example are violations of CFQUERYPARAM_REQ that can't be fixed by applying `<CFQUERYPARAM...>` because your DB server doesn't allow `<CFQUERPARAM>` in a certain position (for instance in a `SELECT TOP #arguments.numberOfRecords# ...` scenario).
+A common example are violations of CFQUERYPARAM_REQ that can't be fixed by applying `<cfqueryparam>` because your DB server doesn't allow params in certain positions (for instance in a `SELECT something FROM #application.config.linkedServerName#.DefaultDatabase.dbo.Comment` scenario).
 See [Issue #282](https://github.com/cflint/CFLint/issues/282) for more examples.

 CFLint offers an annotation-based configuration to deal with this and similar scenarios.
 Annotations can be placed on the component- or function-level in a CFC or inline with code.